Griff Rhys Jones: Documentaries

 Rhys Jones has developed a career as a television presenter, beginning as the co-host on several Comic Relief programmes.
 He presented Bookworm from 1994 to 2000, was the presenter of the BBC's Restoration programme and has undertaken fundraising work for the Hackney Empire theatre conservation project.

 Since 2006, Rhys Jones has appeared in the BBC's Three Men in a Boat series, alongside Dara Ó Briain and Rory McGrath.
 The series has included the trio rowing the River Thames, as in the 1889 novel, sailing from London to the Isle of Wight for a sailing boat race, borrowing numerous vessels to make their way from Plymouth to the Isles of Scilly.

 In later adventures, the three men took to the Irish Canals and Rivers on a trip from Dublin to Limerick (Dara's Greyhound Snip Nua also tagged along for the trip), went to Scotland, and sailed along the Balkan coast ending up in Venice for a gondola race.
 His documentary series Mountain, for which he climbed 15 British peaks during 2006, was broadcast on BBC One 29 July–26 August 2007.
-Rhys Jones visited his mother's home town in Ferndale, Rhondda Cynon Taff for an episode of the BBC One series Who Do You Think You Are?, broadcast on 20 September 2007.
+Rhys Jones visited his mother's home town in Ferndale, Rhondda Cynon Taf for an episode of the BBC One series Who Do You Think You Are?, broadcast on 20 September 2007.
 In the episode, he detailed early memories and stories of his grandparents' fruit and vegetable shop on the high street and his mother's childhood concert performances at Trerhondda Chapel.
 He presented a documentary series with 5 episodes A Pembrokeshire Farm which was broadcast on BBC4 in July/August 2007.
 Two years later he presented another 5 episode documentary series Return to a Pembrokeshire Farm which was broadcast on BBC4 in September/ October 2009.
-Both series concerned the renovation of a farm in Pembrokeshire which Rhys Jones had purchased with a view to restoring them.
+Both series concerned the renovation of a farm in Pembrokeshire which Rhys Jones had purchased intending to restore them.

 He presented a seasonal documentary, Charles Dickens and the Invention of Christmas, which was broadcast on 23 December 2007 on BBC One.
 Rhys Jones fronted Greatest Cities of the World, which saw him visiting a different city each week.
 The first series, featuring London, New York City and Paris, aired on primetime ITV in October 2008.
 A second series featuring Rome, Sydney and Hong Kong was broadcast in April and May 2010.

 Rhys Jones has created and presented programmes about Arthur Ransome, Thomas Hardy, John Betjeman and Rudyard Kipling.

 During July to August 2009, Rhys Jones presented the BBC programme Rivers with Griff Rhys Jones. which featured on the cover of Radio Times.